 Known as the Janitor Survivor Empowerment Act, this bill would enact specific harassment training rules related to the janitorial service industry, including allowing peers to provide direct training on harassment prevention for janitors.
 It would also require employers, upon request, to provide a copy of all training materials used during the training and require employers to use a qualified organization from the list maintained by the Department of Industrial Relations.

-Status: Passed the Assembly on a largely party-line vote and is pending in the Senate.
+Status: Passed the Assembly on a largely party-line vote and has passed the Senate's Labor and Industrial Relations Committee and is pending in the Appropriations Committee.